Sasszem/Jelek/file_format.md

 - also every line starting with hashtag (#) is ignored
 - (due to the way parsing is implemented any extra info written after a line is also ignored IF NO PARAMETERS CAN FOLLOW)
 - parsing terminates without error when EOF is reached or a line contains `END`
+- don't press CTRL-C, because it throws and exception.